MicrosoftDocs/Contribute/Contribute/architecture-center/aac-contribute.md

 1. To improve your edit experience, install SpineEdit from the [Chrome web store](https://chrome.google.com/webstore/detail/spineedit/llhlgkbkfdfcbjbfnnakfpgmemopbbnf).
 The extension works in all Chromium-based browsers, including Microsoft Edge.

-Learn more about the benefits of [SpineEdit](https://github.com/craigshoemaker/spineedit#introduction).
+To learn more about the benefits of SpineEdit, see [SpineEdit introduction](https://github.com/craigshoemaker/spineedit#introduction).

 **Edit**.
 Steps to follow to edit a Microsoft Docs article: